Youth Justice – how we're doing

-The number of FGCs held overall has decreased this quarter following a large increase last quarter, which was driven by the lifting of face-to-face gatherings restrictions under higher COVID-19 Alert Levels.
-Young people for whom it was their first FGC, or who have had 2-4 FGCs in their lifetime, made up the majority (76 percent) of all FGCs in the quarter.
+The number of FGCs held overall has decreased this quarter.
+Each FGC category saw a reduction, however the number of young people for whom it was their first FGC reduced by 25 percent.
+Young people who have had 1-4 FGCs in their lifetime made up the majority (73 percent) of all FGCs in the quarter.

 Graph text description – FGC history for young people with current FGC

 This chart shows the number of rangatahi who have had a family group conference in the quarter, split by the total number of family group conferences they have had in their lifetime, over the past two years.

 Of all rangatahi who had an family group conference in the latest quarter:

 - 223 have had one family group conference

 - 183 have had two to four family group conferences